brandon-m-wang/cs198-75/src/web-hw/hw8.md

   - type: ps
     paragraph: "For the next endpoint you'll be getting users by either userId or username.
-This is crucial, as the way users are fetched from a profile page (e.g. /profile/bob) need to retrieve the user object from our DB only by username, since in this case we have no access to bob's user id.
+This is crucial, as the way users are fetched from a profile page (e.g. /profile/bob) need to retrieve the user object from your DB only by username, since in this case we have no access to bob's user id.
       To do so, request queries are utilized.
 You know of request body and request parameters already, so this should be fairly intuitive.
 Request queries are appended onto the end of an endpoint's url.
-In this case, our endpoint is \"/api/users,\" so a query would be something like
+In this case, your endpoint is \"/api/users,\" so a query would be something like
       \"/api/users?username=bob.\" You can retrieve data from request queries with <mark><code>req.query</code></mark>.
 With that in mind, retrieving a user by either userId or username becomes trivial.
 You check if the query